t-nicole13/Amazon_Vine_Analysis/README.md

 ![Getting Started](images/per_unpaid.png)

 ## Summary
+- There was a least 7000 more total reviews for the unpaid members.

-Given that only 52% of the jewelry reviews had a 5 star rating, I would not agree that there is a positivity bias for the Vine program.
+- Given that only 52% of the paid jewelry reviews had a 5 star rating and the unpaid reviews had about 58%, I cannot conclude that there is a positivity bias for reviewers apart of the Vine program.

-An additional analysis to confirm if there is positivity bias is comparing the number of verified purchases between the Vine and non-Vine reviews.
+- I don't believe that there is enough paid reviews to determine bias because there was only a total of 21 reviews available for analysis.
+- In the future, I would probably not filter for reviews that have at least 20 votes to increase the number of paid reviews to be analyzed.